ibm-cloud-docs/watsonx-code-assistant/rag-index-studio.md

 - Ensure that the storage space in the disk is double the size of the content that is being indexed.

-- Index code repositories when you reuse existing code to generate new code, locating implementations of specific functions, answering how-to questions related to the codebase.
+- Index code repositories when you reuse existing code to generate new code, locating implementations of specific functions, answering how-to questions related to the code base.
 You can include main code projects and their dependencies such as API implementation.

 - Index documentation repositories such as product or project documentation, technical guides, and design documents if you need {{site.data.keyword.wca_short}} to respond to queries based on these documents.